peterhinch/micropython-touch/README.md

 ```
 ![Image](./images/listbox.JPG)

 A `listbox` with the second item highlighted.
-Pressing the physical `select`
-button will cause the callback to run.
+Touching an entry will cause the
+callback to run.

 A `Listbox` is an active widget.
 By default its height is determined by the
 number of entries in it and the font in use.
 It may be reduced by specifying
 `dlines` in which case scrolling will occur.
-When the widget has focus the
-currently selected element may be changed using `increase` and `decrease`
-buttons or by turning the encoder.
-On pressing `select` a callback runs.
+A short vertical line is visible
+in the top right if scrolling down is possible, likewise in the bottom right if
+the contents may be scrolled up.
+A long touch on the top or bottom entry
+initiates scrolling.

 Constructor mandatory positional args:
  1. `writer` The `Writer` instance (defines font) to use.